 What We Can Learn from My Overflowing Bookshelves

 I really enjoy books.
 I like to read them and I like to buy them.
-My collection is vast, falling into six categories:
+My library collection is vast, falling into six categories:

 - Worth Keeping: I enjoyed reading these manuscripts, and I’ll refer to them again.

 - Reference Materials: Some of my books contain information I want to keep at my fingertips.